adamalldis/mathup/README.md

-# mathup
+# timesup
-A quick math game to help my girls with school.
+A quick math game to help my girls with their times tables.